kennedykwangari/kennedykwangari.github.io/pages/education.md

 ---
 layout: page
 title: Education
-permalink: /Education, Training and Certifications/
+permalink: /Education/
 ---

+## Education, Training, and Certifications

 - As a postgraduate student (**2023-2024**), pursuing **MSc.
 Artificial Intelligence** at **the University of Edinburgh**, his work aims to pave the way towards a better understanding of the societal and environmental impacts of AI models, datasets, and systems.